 Living without water – is that possible?

-Living without water – is that possible? was the question asked back in 2014 when Edwin saw an article on BBC announcing that there was a village in Bangladesh that had lived without a fridge up until that point.
+That was the question asked back in 2014 when Edwin Briels, then Khiri’s Myanmar GM, saw an article on the BBC announcing that there was a village in Bangladesh that had lived without a fridge up until that point.
 According to the BBC this was very unique given that even in the 21st century there were still entire villages living without a refrigerator.

 One of the main tourist attractions in Myanmar is Bagan – a fantastic area with thousands of ancient temples spread out over a few square kilometers in the dry zone.
 The Bagan Empire dominated the region for 250 years until the 13th century, when there simply wasn’t enough water or food to sustain the population of this kingdom and the population dwindled and moved away.